Mohitjangra19/Mohitjangra19/README.md

 - 👀 I’m interested in Frontend Development
 - 🌱 I’m currently learning about angularjs framework
 - 💞️ I’m looking to collaborate on open source Frontend projects
-- 📫 How to reach me, got and email me on mjsg46000@gmail.com
+- 📫 How to reach me, go and email me on mjsg46000@gmail.com
 - ⚡ Fun fact: I'm  spiderman

 <!---